-As a rule, the more mistakes there are in a game, the more memorable it remains because you have suffered and worried over each mistake at the board. –Viktor Korchnoi
+As a rule, the more mistakes there are in a game, the more memorable it remains because you have suffered and worried over each mistake on the board. –Viktor Korchnoi

 Initial years in chess

 Korchnoi worked hard to qualify for the world championships without any success.
 But Korchnoi kept on trying.
 Boris Spassky beat Korchnoi in 1968 candidates.
-He then played a few secret training matches, one with Bronstein and the other with his close friend back then and the future World Champion Anatoly Karpov.
+He then played a few secret training matches, one with Bronstein, the other with his close friend back then, and the future World Champion Anatoly Karpov.

-There was a match of USSR v/s Rest of the World in 1970.
+There was a match of the USSR v/s the Rest of the World in 1970.
 Korchnoi played on Board 3 for the USSR to score 1.5/4.
-Later in 1984 Korchnoi represented the Rest of the world as he was a citizen of Switzerland.
-Then came the years where things started to get bitter between Korchnoi and the Russian Federation.
+Later in 1984, Korchnoi represented the Rest of the world as a citizen of Switzerland.
+Then came the years when things started to get bitter between Korchnoi and the Russian Federation.

-The rivalry between Korchnoi and Karpov stayed for a long duration with 2 world championship matches contested between them.
+The rivalry between Korchnoi and Karpov stayed long, with two world championship matches contested between them.
 This proved to be a great content of chess for the whole world.
 Korchnoi was not allowed to play outside USSR until 1976.
-He got to play the Amsterdam tournament where he stood joint 1st with Antony Miles.
+He got to play in the Amsterdam tournament, where he stood joint 1st with Antony Miles.

-Soon claimed the first opportunity he got, Korchnoi decided to defect from USSR and thus the incident of asking for political asylum occurred.
+Soon claimed the first opportunity he got, Korchnoi decided to defect from USSR, and thus the incident of asking for political asylum occurred.
 He was the first Soviet GrandMaster to defect from USSR.
 His wife and son were left behind as he got shelter in the Netherlands.
-Later in 1978 Korchnoi got the citizenship of Switzerland and shifted there for his own safety.
+Later in 1978, Korchnoi got citizenship in Switzerland and shifted there for his own safety.

 The 1978 World Championship, Baguio, Philippines.

-Korchnoi swept Petrosian in the Quarter-Finals, Polugavesky in the Semis and Spassky in the Finals to qualify to the World Championship against Karpov.
-The rules of the world championship were that whosoever scores 6 wins first will be declared as the world champion.
-Karpov was in a good form and took a 4-1 lead.
-This was a huge advantage as he just needed 2 more wins.
+Korchnoi swept Petrosian in the Quarter-Finals, Polugavesky in the Semis, and Spassky in the Finals to qualify for the World Championship against Karpov.
+The rules of the world championship were that whosoever scores six wins first would be declared the world champion.
+Karpov was in good form and took a 4-1 lead.
+This was a huge advantage, as he just needed two more wins.
 But this is the time when champions rise to the occasion.
 Korchnoi won a game to make it 4-2.
 Things were looking a bit shiny for Korchnoi until he lost the 27th game.
 5-2 for Karpov !
 1 win away from retaining the world title.
 Here something unusual started to happen.
-Karpov seemed to have got nervous or Korchnoi must have felt like nothing to lose and went all out.
-Korchnoi won the game no. 28, 29 and 31.
+Karpov seemed nervous, or Korchnoi must have felt like there was nothing to lose and went all out.
+Korchnoi won games no. 28, 29, and 31.
 Now the score was back to 5-5.
-When it seemed that Korchnoi was the one who will win the world championship, it was Karpov who had the last laugh!
+When it seemed that Korchnoi was the one who would win the world championship, it was Karpov who had the last laugh!
 Thus Karpov retained the title.

 History repeated.
-Korchnoi defeated Petrosian and Polugevsky in quarter-finals and semi-finals respectively and in the finals of candidates, he overcame Hort.
+Korchnoi defeated Petrosian and Polugevsky in the quarter-finals and semi-finals, respectively, and in the finals of candidates, he overcame Hort.
 Thus setting up a rematch with Karpov for the world title.
-But this time Korchnoi was not in his elements and went down 6-2 wins with 10 draws.
-During this match, Korchnoi’s son was kept in a labour camp for two and a half years by the USSR.
+But this time, Korchnoi was not in his elements and went down 6-2 wins with ten draws.
+During this match, the USSR kept Korchnoi’s son in a labor camp for two and a half years.

-- Korchnoi owns the record of beating 9 world champions in his lifetime besides Believsky and Keres.
+- Korchnoi owns the record of beating nine world champions in his lifetime, besides Believsky and Keres.